magfurulabeer/exec-assignment/README.md

 ## Running Tests
 - Unit tests have yet to be implemented but once they are, you can use Cmd-U to run them

+# Overview

+## Pods
+- Moya - For the Networking Layer
+- RealmSwift - For Persistence
+- ObjectMapper - For JSON Object mapping
+- Kingfisher - For downloading and caching images
+- KeychainAccess - For simple Keychain use
+- Then - For Promises and Async Management